 Staffing trends describes the Operating Fund staffing levels and categorizations at the College.
-The total number of Operating Fund employees has decreased over the past couple years from reductions due to decreased state funding and enrollment, and accelerated retirements - many due to the change in the state retirement system and a voluntary termination of employment plan.
-However, despite the sensitive economic climate and the uncertainty for the State of Illinois budget, the College is slowly beginning to see the return of some positions to better support the functions and the mission of Black Hawk College.
+The total number of Operating Fund employees has remained steady over the past couple years.
+Despite the sensitive economic climate and the uncertainty for the State of Illinois budget, the College is slowly beginning to see the return of some positions to better support the functions and the mission of Black Hawk College.